QubesOS/qubes-doc/LinuxHVMTips.md

 Qubes agents
 ------------

 Linux Qubes agents are written with PV domain in mind, but it looks to be possible to run them also in HVM domain.
 However some work is required to achieve it.
-Check [​this thread](https://groups.google.com/group/qubes-devel/browse_thread/thread/081df4a43e49e7a5).
+Check [this thread](https://groups.google.com/group/qubes-devel/browse_thread/thread/081df4a43e49e7a5).